irr223/irr223.github.io/index.md

 ## About Me

-My name is Ian Rosen and I'm a student at Lehigh University.
+My name is Ian Rosen and I'm a Junior at Lehigh University.
+I am majoring in Finance and minoring in Computer Science.
+Hire me... or else
 <!-- Upload your own photo and change the path -->

 ---